JaneliaSciComp/burst-compute/README.md

 Here's how it works, step-by-step:
 1) You define a **worker** function and a **combiner** function
 2) Launch your burst compute job by calling the **dispatch** function with a range of items to process
-3) The dispatcher will start copies of itself recursively and efficiently start your worker lambdas
+3) The dispatcher partitions the work into batches and starts an AWS Step Function that implements a map-reduce workflow.
-4) Each **worker** is given a range of inputs and must compute results for those inputs and write results to DynamoDB
+4) The Step Function maps all the batches to workers, where each **worker** is given a range of inputs, computes the results for those inputs and then sends them to another workflow task that persists these results to a DynamoDB table.
-5) The Step Function monitors all the results and calls the combiner function when all workers are done
+5) When all wotkers complete and their results are persisted to the database, the Step Function invokes the **combiner** that reads all outputs from the DynamoDB table and aggregates them into the final result.
-6) The **combiner** function reads all output from DynamoDB and aggregates them into the final result
+6) The Step Function also monitors for a timeout and terminates the process if the time configured time limit is reached.

 ## Build

-You need Node.js 12.x or later in your path, then:
+You need Node.js 20.x or later in your path, then:

 ```bash
 npm install